hirethissnake/2018/README.md

 computer to the folder after the colon on the Docker image.
 In this way, files located at %cd%/app are available inside the image at /data/app everytime you run the command, instead of having to re-build the image.
- - hirethissnake : the name of the image.
+ - hirethissnake : The name of the image.
 This can be changed, and if you have many images, should be changed.
- - python /data/app/main.py : This command is passed along to the Docker image, and is executed inside its environment.
-It runs the server.
+ - python "-mapp.main" : This command tells the docker image that we would like to use the python executable, and that we would like to run the file in the 'app' module called 'main'.
+This file is then executed inside its environment, running the server.

 You can now make any changes you'd like to the local files in ./app and then run the `docker run` command above, and see those changes represented.